 Anthropology graduate students are often hired by other departments at USF, as either Graduate Assistants or hourly employees, usually to carry out research.
-These have included the Center for Urban Transportation Research (CUTR), the College of Public Health, Florida Mental Health Institute, Moffitt Cancer Center, and the College of Education.
-Such opportunities are often circulated on the department listserv and other listservs, such as USF News.
+These have included the Center for Urban Transportation Research (CUTR), the USF Health, Florida Mental Health Institute, Moffitt Cancer Center, and the College of Education.
+Such opportunities are often circulated on the department listserv.